 Catawba Nuclear Station Emergency Evacuation

 Rock Hill High School is located outside of the initial Catawba Nuclear evacuation zone.
-However, we are a pick up point for Applied Technology Center, Ebinport Elementary, and Mount Gallant Elementary.
-Therefore, please make arrangements to pick up your student as soon as you are notified of an evacuation order from Catawba.
-If your student is not picked up within 4 hours of the notification he/she will be transported to Lancaster High School for pick-up.
+Make arrangements pick up your student as soon as you are notified of an evacuation order from Catawba.

 School Lockdown Procedures